Eunice Attakora-Manu: Early life

-Eunice was born in Kumasi to Nana Attakorah Manu, Chief of Brengo near Asante Mampong and Madam Vida Mensah, both of blessed memory.
+She was born in Kumasi to Nana Attakorah Manu, Chief of Brengo near Asante Mampong, and to Madam Vida Mensah.
 She attended Primary School at Brengo, and progressed to St Paul RC JSS, Mampong, and later switched to St Anne's Anglican JSS Kumasi before entering St Monica's SHS Mampong.

 Education

 She attended the Ghana Institute of Management and Public Administration (GIMPA), where she obtained a certificate of advanced public relations in 2008; it was followed up with a certificate in broadcast journalism in 2006 at the Ghana Institute of Journalism.
 She has subsequent certificates in advertising, communication and public relations.

 Between 1998 and 2000, she was an intern at Abura Printing Press Kumasi, Publishers of The Pioneer, Ghana's first independent newspaper.
 She would become its first full-time reporter.

-She became the first female regular panelist on Daybreak Kapital, a current affairs programmed on Kapital Radio - a Kumasi-based radio station - station somewhere 2001 and 2003 as well as the first female regular panelist on Maakye (A popular current Affairs programmed on fontomfrom TV).
+She became the first female regular panelist on Daybreak Kapital, a current affairs program on Kapital Radio - a Kumasi-based radio station - somewhere between 2001 and 2003, as well as the first female regular panelist on Maakye (A popular current affairs program on Fontomfrom TV).